andyweaves/dlt-pii-firewall/README.md

 When everything is set up correctly, run the MT Job and you should see something like this...

-### 1. Multi-step job to automatically detect, redact and tag PII:
+### 1. Multi-task Job Workflow to automatically detect, redact and tag PII:

 ![image](https://user-images.githubusercontent.com/43955924/172698887-235ac182-47ba-4ca0-8abb-5e6db58b14e2.png)